odoo/o-spreadsheet/src/store_engine/docpoc.md

 ## Local store

 In addition to application-wide stores, stores also provides a convenient way to manage state that is specific to individual components.
-These local stores bring the advantages of decoupling the component from its state and how it changes, making it easier to reason about, maintain and test.
+These local stores bring the advantages of decoupling the component from its business logic and how it changes, making it easier to reason about, maintain and test.

 To create a local store, you can use the `useLocalStore` hook.
 It creates a new store instance bound to the component and automatically disposes of the store when the component unmounts.